pddg/Qkou_kit/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n, --no-tweet        Only update database and show result of that on CLI.
+  -h, --help            show this help message and exit -v, --verbose         Debug on CLI.
+Show more information on console window.
+  -n, --no-tweet        Only update database and show result of that on CLI.
                         In this option, Qkou_kit don't tweet any.
   -c, --create-table    Creating table.
 You should use this option, if your